nomocas/babelute/manual/theory.md

 > Binary Machine Code __--(1)-->__  Assembler __--(2)-->__ General Purpose Languages (GPL) __--(3)-->__ DS(M)M

+Each step equals a big boost in productivity.

-Paradoxally, __General Purpose Languages are DSLs.__
+Paradoxally, __General Purpose Languages are DSLs.__ And Assembler is also a DSL (the one for managing registers, memory adresses, atomic ops, etc...).

-Precisely, all GPL are Dialects of the generic DSL for handling variables and objects.
+Precisely, all GPLs are Dialects of the generic DSL for handling variables and objects.
 Nothing more.
 As dialects, they all give a particular vision (and particular associated concepts) of the same problem : managing pure atomic Code related objects : string, number, bool, object, arrays, var, const, functions, if, loops, ...

 No one, a part programmers, should take a look at it.
 That's pure esoteric expert driven language.

-GPLs are called GPL because we pretend to be able to Model everything with those primitives.
-Not because they effectively and efficiently cover every Domains (without further abstractions).
-And so to high level business related considerations, we try to answer with low level code related stuffs, or at best (in the sens of less purely technical) with UML, which is by essence to generic, exactly as GPL are.
+GPLs are called GPL because we pretend to be able to _model_ everything with those primitives.
+Not because they effectively and efficiently cover every Domains without further abstractions.
+And so to high level business related considerations, we try to answer with low level code related stuffs, or at best (in the sens of less purely technical) with UML, which is by essence generic, exactly as GPLs are.

 DSMM, by filling the gap between fuzzy imprecise customer thinking and pure technical considerations, with __Multi-Level of abstractions__ that fits naturally Business Domains Languages inclusions and structurations - __because it mimics how we think and by extension how the world is structured__ - provides simply one of the "final" form of programmation.